|

 plate.

-The Dyna Glo RMC55R can be found with a wide variety of names,
+The Dyna Glo RMC55R can be found sold under a wide variety of names,

 such as KeroWorld CT-1104, and sometimes even with a Wal Mart